 - It’s getting a little squeezy in your uterus.
 It has to fit in your baby, the amniotic fluid, the placenta and membranes and the umbilical cord.
 Not to mention the extra space your baby takes up when it is rolling and kicking, stretching and turning.
-Fortunately your uterus is a uniquely designed muscle which able to expand and grow many times bigger than its original size and shape.
+Fortunately, your uterus is a uniquely designed muscle which expand and grow many times bigger than its original size and shape.

 - Your baby’s bones are ossifying, meaning they’re getting stronger and are less like cartilage.
 Watch your calcium intake and make sure you’re getting enough dairy foods.
 Even if you’re not a milk drinker get into some cheese, yoghurt, custard, ice-cream, fish with edible bones and even almonds.
 Green leafy vegetables also contain calcium.